-Major Projects are a substantial element in the Year 6-7 Transition Year - between primary and secondary school - the students are ripe for pursuing a personal passion, with the support of the school, parents and a chosen mentor.
+Major Projects are a substantial element in the Class 6-7 transition year between Primary and High School.
+The students are ripe for pursuing a personal passion, with the support of the School, parents and a chosen mentor.
 As well as learning specific technical skills, the students develop planning and organizational skills, and get to ride the roller coaster of dead-ends, deadlines, and finally, glorious success and accolades for their accomplishments.